M-o-a-T/moat/doc/hacking.rst

 Both use an I/O-less strategy so that they can be used however necessary.

 There currently is no implementation of a buffer-less sender or receiver.
-Feel free to add one …
+Feel free to add one.

 Encapsulation of bus messages is handled by ``moatbus/message``.